vanjohnson879/frontline-cloud-doc/content/tutorials/_includes/upload_api.md

 {{< img src="artifact_copy_id.png" alt="Copy an Artifact's id" >}}

-You can now upload your artifact, eg with `curl`:
+You can now upload your artifact through the API, eg with `curl`:

 ```
 curl -X PUT --upload-file <ARTIFACT_LOCAL_PATH> \